A hand opens a drawer displaying a plate under glass. The plate pictures Queen Elizabeth I in brown color tones.

 How to Get in

 All undergraduate students in good academic standing are eligible to apply for the Material Culture Studies Certificate.
-Connect with an Academic Advisor for application information and the October and February deadlines.
+Visit the Apply to Human Ecology page for application information and the October and February deadlines.

 Students considering declaring the Art History Certificate as well as the Material Culture Certificate may complete both but only one course may overlap between the two certificates.